Pocket spring? Memory foam? Which is best for you? The mattress market is full of wild claims and marketing hype, as you’ve probably realised by now.

 Inside each one of these little white socks is a metal spring or coil:

 Layers of comfortable foam padding sit on top of this spring system, making for a supportive mattress.
 There are some drawbacks, which we discuss below.
 And no – simply having a higher number of springs does NOT make the mattress any better by itself.
 There are many other factors to consider.

 Memory foam mattresses, on the other hand, are made up of treated polyurethane foam (or some such other foam type product).
 The foam is dense, and absorbs energy and body weight very well.

 This may sound odd to some, but there are people that find memory foams to feel like “quicksand” and they dislike that sinking feeling.
 I personally don’t mind it, but it depends on personal preference.
-If that is you, then you should consider a hybrid or pocket-spring only.
+If that is you, then you should strongly consider a pocket-spring only.

-“Memory foams are hypoallergenic”
+Claim: “Memory foams are hypoallergenic”

 This is a matter of debate.
 Some websites claims that Memory foam mattresses are better for allergy sufferers as they are made from manmade materials, whereas pocket springs are often made from wool or cotton.
 This isn’t really a “one size fits all” rule, though.

 Some websites like for example John Lewis often will list the materials in their mattresses – but alas sadly, many websites don’t.
 Silentnight however has a special page for hypoallergenic mattresses.

 Claim: “I will feel the lumps on a pocket spring”